pyomeca/bioptim/README.md

 #### CUSTOM
 This leaves the user to define both the configuration (what are the states and controls) and to define the dynamic function.
 CUSTOM should not be called by the user, but the user should pass the configure_function directly.
-You can have a look at Dynamics and DynamicsList sections for more information about how to configure and define custom dynamics.
+You can have a look at Dynamics and DynamicsOptionsList sections for more information about how to configure and define custom dynamics.

 ## The bounds